 Planning to Be Away from Your Baby: Introducing a Bottle

-If baby is to be bottle fed in your absence, introduce the bottle before returning to work.
-It is best to breastfeed a baby exclusively for the first 3 to 4 weeks, however.
-This allows the mother’s body to establish milk production before separation from the baby, and it helps to avoid “nipple confusion” between the breast and the artificial nipple.
-Introducing the bottle for substitute or supplementary feedings before to 4 weeks has also been found to contribute to a decrease in milk production.
+If your baby is going to be bottle-fed when you aren’t there, start introducing the bottle before you go back to work.
+Just remember that it’s best to breastfeed a baby exclusively for the first 3 to 4 weeks.
+This lets your body establish milk production before separation from the baby.
+It also helps to prevent “nipple confusion” between the breast and the artificial nipple.
+Introducing the bottle for substitute or supplementary feedings before 4 weeks can help lead to a decrease in milk production.

-How you introduce the bottle in preparation for returning to work may depend on the length of your maternity leave.
-If you must return to work within 4 to 8 weeks of giving birth, start by adding a bottle of your expressed milk about 1 or 2 weeks beforehand.
-Choose a feeding when you may normally be away from your baby and only provide a bottle to him or her during that time.
-This may help the baby adapt more easily to the change, as it will have become a part of his or her regular routine.
-However, you may want to limit the amount in the bottle, so the baby will be ready to breastfeed within 2 to 3 hours.
+How you introduce the bottle when getting ready to return to work may depend on the length of your maternity leave.
+If you must return to work 4 to 8 weeks after giving birth, start by adding a bottle of your expressed milk about 1 or 2 weeks beforehand.
+Choose a feeding when you may normally be away from your baby and only give them a bottle during that time.
+This may help your baby adapt more easily to the change, as by then it will be a part of their regular routine.
+But you may want to limit the amount in the bottle.
+Then your baby will be ready to breastfeed in 2 to 3 hours.

-Some babies will not take a bottle from their mother.
-It may be necessary to have the baby’s father, or someone else, give him or her the bottle.
-This will also help the baby adjust to someone other than the mother providing the feedings.
+Some babies won’t take a bottle from their mother.
+Your partner or someone else may need to give them the bottle.
+This will also help your baby adjust to having someone other than you give the feedings.
 Also, not all bottle nipples are alike.
-Some tend to be more compatible with breastfeeding than others, and some babies prefer one type over another.
-Talk with your baby’s doctor or a lactation consultant about recommendations.
+Some tend to be more compatible with breastfeeding than others.
+And some babies prefer one type over another.
+Talk with your baby’s healthcare provider or a lactation consultant about for advice.
 Be aware that some babies may have such a strong preference for the breast that they will only take just enough from a bottle to “get by” while their mother is away.
 They will make up for this by nursing more when you are around.

-If you do not have to return to work until the second part of your baby’s first year, you probably can avoid introducing a bottle altogether.
+If you don’t have to return to work until the second part of your baby’s first year, you may not even need to introduce a bottle.
 Older babies often do well when drinking directly from a cup or a sipper-type cup.